The Gambia: Economy

 The Gambia has a liberal, market-based economy characterised by traditional subsistence agriculture, a historic reliance on groundnuts (peanuts) for export earnings, a re-export trade built up around its ocean port, low import duties, minimal administrative procedures, a fluctuating exchange rate with no exchange controls, and a significant tourism industry.

 The World Bank pegged Gambian gross domestic product (GDP) for 2018 at US$1,624 million; the International Monetary Fund put it at US$977 million for 2011.
 From 2006 to 2012, The Gambian economy grew annually at a rate of 5–6% of GDP.

 Agriculture accounts for roughly 30% of GDP and employs about 70% of the labour force.
 Within agriculture, peanut production accounts for 6.9% of GDP, other crops 8.3%, livestock 5.3%, fishing 1.8%, and forestry 0.5%.
 Industry accounts for about 8% of GDP and services around 58%.
 The limited amount of manufacturing is primarily agricultural-based (e.g., peanut processing, bakeries, a brewery, and a tannery).
 Other manufacturing activities involve soap, soft drinks, and clothing.

 Previously, the United Kingdom and the European Union constituted the major Gambian export markets.
 However, in recent years Senegal, the United States, and Japan have become significant trade partners of The Gambia.
 In Africa, Senegal represented the biggest trade partner of The Gambia in 2007, which is a defining contrast to previous years that had Guinea-Bissau and Ghana as equally important trade partners.
 Globally, Denmark, the United States, and China have become important source countries for Gambian imports.
 The United Kingdom, Germany, Ivory Coast, and the Netherlands also provide a fair share of Gambian imports.
-The Gambian trade deficit for 2007 was $331 million.
+The Gambian trade deficit for 2007 was US$331 million.

 In May 2009, twelve commercial banks existed in The Gambia, including one Islamic bank.
 The oldest of these, Standard Chartered Bank, dates its presence back to the entry in 1894 of what shortly thereafter became the Bank of British West Africa.
 In 2005 the Switzerland-based banking group International Commercial Bank established a subsidiary and now has four branches in the country.
 In 2007 Nigeria's Access Bank established a subsidiary that now has four branches in the country, in addition to its head office; the bank has pledged to open four more.
 2008 saw the incorporation of Zenith Bank (Gambia) Limited, a subsidiary of Nigeria's behemoth Zenith Bank Plc, in the country.
 In May 2009 the Lebanese Canadian Bank opened a subsidiary called Prime Bank.

 Since 2017, China has invested in the Gambia as part of its Belt and Road Initiative.
 A major focus of Chinese activity in Gambia has been processing of locally caught fish for the production of fish meal for export.
 The economic and environmental impacts of fish meal production in Gambia are controversial.

 In 2024, the first solar power plant was inaugurated.